Non-interactive XOR quantum oblivious transfer: optimal protocols and their experimental implementations: Introduction

-In this paper, we focus on XOR oblivious transfer (XOT), which is less investigated, but which also is universal for multi-party computation.
-Here, a sender holds two bits, and a receiver obtains either the first bit, the second bit, or their XOR.
-As in 1-2 OT, the receiver should not learn anything else, and the sender should not know what the receiver has learnt.
+We also introduce a way of ``reversing" quantum oblivious transfer protocols, so that oblivious transfer can be implemented both ways, while quantum states are still sent from one party to the other party.
+This is of importance for applications. ``Reversing" the protocol can be understood in terms of a shared entangled state, similar to how one can reimagine~\cite{Ekert91, Bennett92} the original Bennett-Brassard-84 (BB84) protocol~\cite{Bennett84} for quantum key distribution.
+Unlike for quantum key distribution, though, for oblivious transfer, the two parties do not trust each other.
+For OT, therefore, it matters who prepares the entangled state; this party could if they so wished prepare a different state.
+Cheating probabilities can therefore be different in the ``original" and ``reversed" protocols.
+For our XOT protocol, however, they turn out to be the same.

 In Section \ref{sec:SymmetricXOT}, we examine general non-interactive quantum XOT protocols which use pure symmetric states, and give cheating probabilities for the sender and receiver.
 In Section \ref{sec:XOT protocol}, we present an optimal protocol, showing that it achieves lower cheating probabilities than classical XOT protocols.
 Arguably, the quantum advantage is larger for XOT than for 1-2 OT.
 The protocol is a practical application of quantum state elimination \cite{BookBarnett09, Crickmore20}, just as the 1-out-of-2 OT protocol in \cite{Amiri21}, since an honest receiver needs to exclude two of the sender's four possible bit combinations.
 The XOT protocols are {\em semi-random}~\cite{Amiri21}, meaning that the receiver obtains the sender's first bit, second bit, or their XOR at random.
-Semi-random and ``standard" XOT protocols are however equivalent to each other with classical post-processing; details of this are given in Appendix \ref{app:Equivalence}.
+Semi-random and ``standard" XOT protocols are, however, equivalent to each other with classical post-processing; details of this are given in Appendix \ref{app:Equivalence}.

-We also discuss a ``reversed" version of the protocol in Section \ref{sec:Reversed protocol}, where the sender of the quantum state becomes the receiver of a state, and vice versa, while oblivious transfer is still implemented in the same direction as in the unreversed case.
+We discuss a ``reversed" version of the protocol in Section \ref{sec:Reversed protocol}, where the sender of the quantum state becomes the receiver of a state, and vice versa, while oblivious transfer is still implemented in the same direction as in the unreversed case.
 In the reversed protocol, the receiver similarly obtains their bit values at random.
 This is again equivalent to a non-random protocol by using classical post-processing; see Appendix \ref{app:Equivalence}.
 Finally, in Section~\ref{sec:Experiment}, we present the experimental implementation of both the unreversed and the reversed XOT protocols and the respective optimal cheating scenarios.